Pendulum (drum and bass band): 2011–2015: Knife Party and hiatus

 In 2011 Rob Swire and fellow member Gareth McGrillen announced in various interviews that a project called Knife Party had been created.
 The side project is virtually unlinked by any means to Pendulum and consists of electro house, dubstep and other club genres.
 Knife Party has since become the duo's primary project.

 The following year on 22 August 2013, in a series of tweets, it was revealed that along with a Knife Party album, a possible Pendulum album may also be released in 2014.
-El-Hornet later confirmed the album in a speech at the 9:30 Club in Washington DC and said "don't rush us".
+El-Hornet later confirmed the album in a speech at the 9:30 Club in Washington, D.C., and said "don't rush us".

 On 13 July 2014, Swire stated that work on the new Pendulum album will begin around September and could be released early 2015.
 Yet on 16 December 2014, Knife Party did an AMA on Reddit which some fans inquired the duo about how the Pendulum album was coming along.
 Rob Swire stated that, although they weren't working on it yet, they had some old material from previous albums that can be re-worked and finished into something new, which is however, different from all previous work Pendulum have done so far.
-Rob Swire also stated that he personally didn't want to make a new Pendulum album but rather work on something else with Knife Party or create a new project altogether, one he can have "control" of, since he "lost heart for the project", having no real desire to make drum & bass anymore and fusing it with rock, while again ruling out a live band tour and gave no further details on release dates.
+Rob Swire also stated that he personally didn't want to make a new Pendulum album but rather work on something else with Knife Party or create a new project altogether, one he can have "control" of, since he "lost heart for the project", having no real desire to make drum and bass anymore and fusing it with rock, while again ruling out a live band tour and gave no further details on release dates.